adas7232/adas7232.github.io/_posts/2023-05-30-Lession-learned-from-machuppicchu.md

 |:--:|
 | *On the way to Inka Chiriaska Pass* |

 Correct gears are one of the most important elements for painless trekking and camping.
 Day hikes of a few hours long, won't give us the perspective of trekking 10-12 hours/day for multiple days with rapid elevation changes.
-Specifically for this trip, I bought a Gregory day pack with a 3-liter integrated water container.
-Although the reviews are great for this product, I found that Osprey is a better choice due to its versatility and better back support.
-As I had to carry 5-8 kg in my day pack (as horses and porters can carry a total of 5 kg/person without a sleeping bag), I felt some pressure on my back after a few days of continuous hiking.
-I tried Osprey and felt that my backs are a little happier.
-As the weather and temperature change rapidly along with elevation, it's also convenient to carry multiple jackets in the Osprey backpack.
-There may be other good backpacks, but this is just my personal experience.
+For these kind of trips, 22-25 liter day pack is considered ideal (as porters/horses are used to carry upto 7 kgs). ...

 | ![MP1](\assets\img\Machu_Picchu\Mchupicchu_5e.jpg) |
 |:--:|